How Common is Identity Theft in California? (2025 Update)

 - Government Employees: California's large government workforce (state, federal, local) are prime targets due to access to sensitive systems, regular background checks requiring credit reports, and stable employment making them attractive for loan fraud.

-- Small Business Owners: California's entrepreneurial culture (4+ million small businesses) means many lack sophisticated cybersecurity, making them targets for business identity theft, EIN fraud, and business loan fraud.
+- Small Business Owners: California's entrepreneurial culture (4+ million small businesses6) means many lack sophisticated cybersecurity, making them targets for business identity theft, EIN fraud, and business loan fraud.

 - Real Estate Professionals: California's hot real estate market creates opportunities for mortgage fraud, wire transfer scams, and property title theft targeting both buyers and sellers.